Tak and the Power of Juju (TV series)

 Tak and the Power of Juju is an American animated television series that aired from August 31, 2007, to January 24, 2009.
 Loosely based on the 2003 video game of the same name, the series consists of two eleven-minute stories per half-hour episode.
 It was co-produced by THQ and Nickelodeon.
 The series was produced by Nick Jennings and directed, among others, by Mark Risley, Jim Schumann, and Heiko Drengenberg.
-This was the second CGI Nickelodeon series, after The Adventures of Jimmy Neutron: Boy Genius and is also the first one to be overseen by Nickelodeon Animation Studio.
+It was the second Nickelodeon series to be made with CGI, after The Adventures of Jimmy Neutron, Boy Genius and is also the first one to be fully overseen by Nickelodeon Animation Studio.
 The show continued to air reruns on Nicktoons until September 3, 2012.
 26 episodes were produced.